sethjuarez/numl/Docs/getting-started/descriptors.md

 This example creates a descriptor with 4 features and one label.
 There are several variants of the With method that allow further customization:

-- With - Standard approach infers property name and type
+- @numl.Model.Descriptor`1.With(System.Linq.Expressions.Expression{System.Func{`0,System.Object}}) - Standard approach infers property name and type
-- WithString - Assumes properties of type string and allows additional settings for expansion
+- @numl.Model.Descriptor`1.WithString(System.Linq.Expressions.Expression{System.Func{`0,System.String}},numl.Model.StringSplitType,System.String,System.Boolean,System.String) - Assumes properties of type string and allows additional settings for expansion
-- WithDateTime - Assumes properties of type DateTime and allows additional settings for expansion
+- @numl.Model.Descriptor`1.WithDateTime(System.Linq.Expressions.Expression{System.Func{`0,System.DateTime}},numl.Model.DatePortion) - Assumes properties of type DateTime and allows additional settings for expansion
-- WithEnumerable - Assumes list properties and allows additional settings for expansion
+- @numl.Model.Descriptor`1.WithEnumerable(System.Linq.Expressions.Expression{System.Func{`0,System.Collections.IEnumerable}},System.Int32) - Assumes list properties and allows additional settings for expansion

 This approach is less intrusive as it only relies on the structure of your already existing data types.